juhahinkula/juhahinkula.github.io/_posts/2018-09-21-react-tutorial.markdown

 subtitle: "Create React frontend to existing REST API"
 ---

 In this tutorial we will create a simple frontend using React.
 The backend that we will use  is done with Spring Boot and it can be found from Heroku cloud server (https://carstockrest.herokuapp.com).
-You should have basic knowledge of React and REST API.
+Note, you should already have basic knowledge of React and REST API to be able to follow this tutorial.

 The REST API has */cars* endpoint that can be used to get all cars from the database.